AndreasOM/osx-overlay/README.md

 # Hack

-Adds a transparent web view over the OSX desktop.
+Adds one or more transparent web views over the OSX desktop.

 # TODO
-[ ] Add preferences to allow setting URL(s)
+[ ] Add window to allow adding/editing URLs
+[ ] Actually destroy web view when unticking in menu